jamieshiers/jamieshiers.com/source/_posts/How-I-Finally-Fixed-My-Sleep.md

 There is lots unkonwn about why we sleep.
 However it's essential for survival and sleep is universal across all animals, including insects and worms.
 Despite the drawbacks of sleeping (preadetor attacks, loss of productivity etc) we know that because it's survived the evevoluntanry process, we know that it performs critical functions.

 We know that the body performs these biological functions whilst we sleep:

-    * **Celluar Restoration**, the body uses the period of sleep to repair damaged cells.
+- **Celluar Restoration**, the body uses the period of sleep to repair damaged cells.
-    * **Brain Function**, sleep allows the nurons in your brain to reorganise, clean out toxic byproducts  using the glymphatic system and memory function by converting short-term memories into long term and [forgetting uneeded information.]
+- **Brain Function**, sleep allows the nurons in your brain to reorganise, clean out toxic byproducts  using the glymphatic system and memory function by converting short-term memories into long term and forgetting uneeded information.
 [1]
-    * **Other functions** - Sleep also has an effect on your Heart health, Emotion, Weight, Immunity amoung others
+- **Other functions** - Sleep also has an effect on your Heart health, Emotion, Weight, Immunity amoung others

  The cycle between sleeping çand wakefulness is generally controlled by two things:
-    - Your circadian Rhythm - your internal (Cellular) body clock.
+    - Your circadian Rhythm - your internal (cellular) body clock.

 [1]: <https://www.jneurosci.org/content/37/3/464> (Forgetting uneeded information)